Exosome Analytical Services

 Exosomes / Extracellular Vesicles (EVs) are an emerging class of biologics that play a crucial role in intercellular communication and hold tremendous promise.
 A key challenge in the translation of exosomes is the implementation of robust analytical methods for characterization.
 The size, heterogeneity, and complex composition of exosomes creates challenges for the use of conventional analytical tools and strategies, especially for critical quality attributes such as purity and potency.

 RoosterBio has developed an extensive panel of analytical methods to support process development and manufacturing of exosomes, which we offer to our customers as either a stand-alone service or as an integrated component of a broader process development program.
-Our standard exosome analytics are bundled into a Base Package and Plus Package, along with additional supplemental assays to meet a broad range of customer needs, regardless of their cell type or production process.
+Our standard exosome analytics can be ordered individually or in groups to meet a broad range of customer needs regardless of their cell type or production process.

-We Offer Two Exosome / Extracellular Vesicle Analytics Packages & Supplemental Assays Specially Designed for Starting & Advanced Programs Alike
+We Offer Exosome / Extracellular Vesicle Characterization Assays Specially Designed for Starting & Advanced Programs Alike.
+All Assays Can Also Be Ordered Individually or in Groups.

 Advanced Equipment for Advanced Analytics